wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/1-introduction.md

 Using an Excel sheet as the method to track company accidents gave the user the ability to view and review logged accidents.
 It also had the ability to filter the Excel rows based on the cells criteria.
 The role of a table view is to give the user the same ability in the model-driven app.
 Views also give the user the ability to review accident records without the risks of overriding or deleting data, errors, which are common in Excel.

-Before jumping right into the how's, let's take a moment to briefly review what is a view?
-And how does it help in model-driven app making.
+Before discussing the how's, let's take a moment to briefly review what is a view?
+Also, how does it help in model-driven app making?

 Views define how a list of records for a specific table appears in your app.
 It defines the columns shown, the width, sort behavior, and default filters of the records shown in the list.
 Just like the name implies, think of views as a way to present data to the user for review only.